 Elvis Presley and James Dean among others, had a pair of the hottest sideburns, about one and a half inches below the ears.
 The whole sleek look with the leather jackets wasn’t complete without some gnarly burns.

-Even though the first drive-in theater opened in 1933, it wasn’t until 1950 that the new concept became a smash among the young and old, as well as lovers and families.
+he first drive-in theater opened in 1933, it wasn’t until 1950 that the new concept became a smash among the young and old, as well as lovers and families.

 Who hasn’t played with a hula hoop before?
 Yes, hula hoops date all the way back to the 50s.
 Being one of the biggest fads of that decade, the hula hoop gracefully stood the test of time.